-Price changes are not a part of a favorable return, as hopsitals are typically paid on a fixed fee basis.
-For example, Medicare reimburses hospitals a predetermined amount per stay, depending on the diagnosis of the patient and whether surgery was performed, but not the quality of the service performed.
-Building off of Medicare, private insurers generally use perstay or per-diem payments: a single payment is made for all services provided in that stay or during that day, again independent of quality.
-As a result, prices do not adjust with hospital quality.
+Price changes are not a part of a favorable return.
+Hospitals are typically paid on a fixed fee basis, independent of quality.
+For example, Medicare reimburses hospitals a predetermined amount per stay, depending on the diagnosis of the patient and whether surgery was performed.
+A less good job earns as much as a better job.
+Building off Medicare, private insurers generally use per-stay or per-diem payments: a single payment is made for all services provided in that stay or during that day, again independent of quality.
+As a result, improved quality merits no higher price.

 Quantity responses to quality improvements are also limited.
-One might imagine that more patients would choose to be admitted to hospitals with safety systems or more regular surgical times.
+One might imagine that more patients would choose to be operated on in hospitals with safety systems or more regular surgical times.
 But information about such forms of quality is not systematically available.
 Until very recently, there were no validated measures of provider quality that accurately accounted for differences in patient severity.
 And even now, measures of clinical and service quality are extremely limited.
-As a result, quality assessments are based on reputation or recommendation more than actual data.
+As a result, hospital choice is based on reputation or recommendation more than actual data.

-That leaves only the issue of cost savings.
+That leaves only the possibility of cost savings.
 Many productivity innovations will reduce costs.
 Fewer errors means shorter hospital stays, for example, which lower costs.
-The full economics of investment in more efficient production have not been undertaken, and it may be that providers should be investing in efficiency improvements on this basis alone.
+A full analysis of investment in more efficient production has not been undertaken, and it may be that providers should be investing in efficiency improvements on this basis alone.
 To date, however, the vast bulk of hospitals have concluded that the financial and organizational costs of transforming their institution are not matched by sufficient cost savings.